Raksha2024/gab-test-mod/README.md

 ## Introduction

-This guide walks you through setting up a CI/CD pipeline for a containerized Python application.
+This guide walks you through how i was able to up a CI/CD pipeline for a containerized Python application.
 Using Docker, Terraform, GitHub Actions, Kubernetes, and AWS ECR, you will build, test, and deploy the application in an automated workflow.
 The goal is to enable automatic deployment on each new code commit.

 ---